Wingie/risk_using_llms/src/ch02-data-poisoning.md

 **Hardware Security for AI**: Specialized hardware that provides security guarantees for model training, potentially creating a trusted execution environment resistant to certain types of interference.

 The evolving landscape of data poisoning represents a classic security arms race, with defensive measures and attack techniques constantly adapting to each other.
+As NIST's 2024 adversarial ML report notes, "most of these attacks are fairly easy to mount and require minimum knowledge of the AI system."
 Organizations that stay informed about these developments and implement adaptive defense strategies will be best positioned to protect their AI systems against emerging threats.

+### Implications for Travel Industry Innovation

+The travel industry's rapid AI adoption creates unique challenges and opportunities:

+**Industry-Specific Vulnerabilities:**
+- High transaction values make travel booking systems attractive targets
+- Complex partner ecosystems create multiple attack vectors
+- Seasonal demand patterns provide optimal exploit windows
+- Global regulatory compliance requirements increase complexity

+**Emerging Protection Strategies:**
+- **Zero-Trust AI Architectures**: Assume all training data is potentially compromised
+- **Federated Learning Security**: Protect distributed training across partner networks
+- **Real-time Validation**: Continuous monitoring of model behavior in production
+- **Regulatory Technology (RegTech)**: Automated compliance with evolving AI regulations

+The travel industry's experience with data poisoning attacks will likely influence broader AI security practices, given the sector's combination of high stakes, complex ecosystems, and public visibility.

 ## 8. Conclusion: Protecting the Training Pipeline

 Data poisoning represents a fundamental shift in the security paradigm for AI systems.
 Unlike traditional security vulnerabilities that can be patched after discovery, poisoned models embed vulnerabilities at their core---in the weights and parameters that define their behavior.
 This makes prevention significantly more important than remediation.

+The 2024 landscape has demonstrated that data poisoning attacks are no longer theoretical threats.
+With over 100 malicious models discovered on Hugging Face, sophisticated supply chain attacks like XZ Utils, and documented production incidents affecting major travel companies, the question is not if your organization will face these threats, but when.

 For travel companies deploying AI agents, several key principles should guide security strategy: